-Poverty, hunger, communal violence and limited public health plague Muslim Mindanao, Philippines.
-Sulu Province remains near the bottom of the UN's worldwide Human Development Index.
+Poverty, hunger, communal violence, and limited public health plague Muslim Mindanao, Philippines.
 A school-aged population of some 350,000 children are mostly impoverished and suffering from hunger.
 Female students are often most affected.
-We will assist five schools with a total of 500 girls to build clean water systems, WASH facilities and adequate nutrition essential for improved health and education.
+We will assist three schools with a total of 500 girls.
+Our focus is to build clean water systems, WASH facilities, and promote adequate nutrition: all essentials for improved health and education.

 By building clean water systems, WASH facilities, and by providing soaps, toothpaste, and other hygiene products - girls health can improve.
 They will attend more days in school and classroom performance will be enhanced.
 We encourage the expansion of school-based gardens to provide fresh foods at each school for lunches - cooked by volunteer mothers and grandmothers.
 With improved water delivery at each school, and access to school lunches, girls can experience improved overall well-being.